 Soon central Germany’s the Jungborn (Fountain of Youth) movement attracted Engelhardt’s eager attention.
 It demanded strict vegetarianism and nudism.
 Were they winter nudists?
 Reports are sketchy.
 In any case, the movement had a short life: the police demolished their compound, arresting the members for public indecency.

-August Engelhardt crisscrossed Germany, lecturing on the benefits of nudism and a vegetarian diet loaded with tropical fruits.
-He preached that humans could live healthily on coconuts alone.
-How ordinary Germans at the turn of the 20th century were expected to adopt Kokovorismus (a nothing-but-coconuts diet) wasn’t Engelhardt’s problem.
+August Engelhardt crisscrossed Germany lecturing on the benefits of nudism and a tropical-fruit diet.
+He preached that humans could actually lead lives of abundant health on a coconuts-only diet.
+How ordinary Germans at the turn of the 20th century could afford to adopt Kokovorismus (coconut diet) wasn’t Engelhardt’s problem.
 His mind was elsewhere.
-He was planning to put his ideas into practice by leaving Europe and starting a new cocovoristic life in the deep tropics.
+He planned to put his ideas into practice by leaving Europe and starting anew cocovoristic life in the deep tropics.

 But where?
 Germany owned a colony in West Africa, Togoland (today’s Togo).
 That might do.
 Or how about Kamerun (today’s Cameroon) in Central Africa?
 No, too rainy and too cloudy, and volcanic to boot.
 German Southwest Africa (Namibia), then?
 Nein: it was a desert devoid of coconuts.
 German East Africa (Tanzania, as it later became)?
 Lots of coconuts, to be sure, but lots of Muslims too.
 A nudist would be asking for trouble.
 Yet throughout this period a little voice inside his head kept whispering Südpazifik!
 Südpazifik!
 Yes, the South Pacific beckoned.
 That could be the place where a naked cocovore could live joyfully under the tropical sun.

 Germany had recently purchased Micronesia from the Spanish Empire (Spain needed the money and Germany needed a bigger empire).
 But it also owned Samoa and a big chunk of what is now Papua New Guinea.
 Intrigued, Engelhardt checked the map.
 German New Guinea’s almost on the equator, he noted.
 Lots of coastline.
 Lots of coconuts.
 Das ist perfekt!

-The gods were kind: Engelhardt’s parents died at a wonderfully convenient juncture, leaving him a substantial inheritance.
+The gods were kind: Engelhardt’s parents died at a wonderfully convenient juncture.
+He inherited him a substantial sum.
 Nothing could stop him now.
 To German New Guinea!
-He’d forsake Europe and live the wonders of cocovorism.
+He’d forsake Europe and partake of the wonders of cocovorism.

 What supported his dietary ideas?